wynss/kesko/README.md

 * Free and open-source
 * Good looking!

-Going forward an initial python API is priority to enable the first support for training reinforcement learning models.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started
+Kesko in not yet available on [crates.io](https://crates.io/) but you can clone the repo and build it locally.
 ### Prerequisites

- Make sure you have the latest stable version of [Rust](https://www.rust-lang.org/learn/get-started) installed.
+ Make sure you have [Rust](https://www.rust-lang.org/learn/get-started) installed.

 ### Installation